Changes in Family Circumstances

-If your family has already completed and submitted the Free Application for Federal Student Aid (FAFSA) and CSS/Financial Aid PROFILE, and provided the signed tax returns, have your parent(s) contact the Office of Financial Aid to request the Income Update and Expense Form, which can be found on our website under Forms for Parents and attach supporting documentation (i.e., a letter from former employer about layoff, final pay stub, severance pay agreement and copies of unemployment checks).
+If your family has already completed and submitted the Free Application for Federal Student Aid (FAFSA) and CSS Profile, and provided the signed tax returns, have your parent(s) contact the Office of Financial Aid to request the Income Update and Expense Form, which can be found on our website under Forms for Parents and attach supporting documentation (i.e., a letter from former employer about layoff, final pay stub, severance pay agreement, and copies of unemployment checks).

 Changes in the Number of Siblings Attending an Institution of Undergraduate Study

 In both cases, your parents’ expected contribution will increase and subsequently your eligibility for need-based Harvey Mudd College Scholarship and other need-based aid will decrease.

 Changes in the Student’s Marital Status